wesleyaldrich/Couleurs_Prototype/README.md

 # Couleurs
   **Couleurs** is a simple image colorizing project.
-The program is supposed to receive inputs in form of images, then return the colorized same image.
+The application is supposed to receive inputs in form of images, then return the colorized same image.
   This project utilizes the model of **DeOldify by Jason Antic** as the AI to colorize images.

 # Prototype